How to Mix Purple Watercolor Paint

 My Favorite Ready-Made Purple Watercolors (Updated)

-To be honest, purple is not my favorite color, so I don’t end up using it a lot.
+Purple isn’t my favorite color, so I don’t use it often.
 However, there are a few purples that I like.

 - Holbein Lavender – I LOVE this color so much that I have it in gouache as well.
 It’s the perfect light purple, almost periwinkle.

-- Winsor and Newton Cotman Mauve – This color skews a bit more magenta.
+- Winsor and Newton Cotman Mauve – This color leans slightly more towards magenta.

-- Dr. Ph Martin’s Violet – This color is more of a classic purple.
+- Dr. Ph Martin’s Violet – This color is a classic shade of purple.
 Dr. Ph Martins radiant watercolors are great for a vibrant punch of color.

 My new favorites are moodier and all of them granulate.